-Participants will also have the full-time support of a robust residential and administrative staff.
-You will be assigned to a residential group of approximately 20 classmates and under the mentorship of a Resident Assistant (RA).
-Your Resident Assistant will help ensure that you thrive academically and socially.
+You will also have the full-time support of a robust residential and administrative staff.
+You will be assigned to a residential group of approximately 15 peers from around the world and under the mentorship of a Resident Assistant (RA).
+Your RA will help ensure that you thrive academically and socially.

-Duke was recently ranked first on The Daily Meal’s list of best college food in America.
-Summer Academy participants will be given food points, which you will use to dine at campus eateries of your choice.
-Unused food points will not be refunded.
+Duke dining is one of the top-ranked college food in America.
+You will be given meal swipes, which you will use to dine at a wide selection of campus eateries.
+Unused meal swipes will not be refunded.
 With Duke’s state-of-the-art dining facilities, you will be able to select from a wide variety of enjoyable and healthful dining options.

-If you decide to venture off campus and explore Durham, you will discover what Southern Living has deemed as “The South’s Tastiest Town”.
-Although you will not be able to use your food points off-campus, you may still wish to explore Durham’s extraordinary array of restaurants.
+If you decide to venture off campus and explore Durham with your RA group, you will discover what Southern Living has deemed as “The South’s Tastiest Town”.
+Although you will not be able to use your meal plan off-campus, you may wish to explore Durham’s extraordinary array of restaurants with your RA group.

-Finally, each weekend we offer an assortment of on and off-campus excursions led and accompanied by RAs.
-Whether you are interested in hiking in one of North Carolina’s premier state parks, eating hot dogs at a Durham Bulls baseball game, or going shopping with friends, our residential staff will ensure that your summer is not only academically enriching, but also lots of fun.
+Finally, each weekend we offer an assortment of on- and off-campus excursions led and accompanied by RAs.
+Whether you are interested in hiking in one of North Carolina’s premier state parks, or going shopping with friends, our residential staff will ensure that your summer is not only academically enriching, but provide undeniable fun opportunities.

-On the weekends, we are proud to offer a variety of academic enrichment opportunities.
-These extracurricular activities are designed to inspire and guide you towards a life of academic success.
+We are proud to offer a variety of academic enrichment opportunities.
+These extracurricular activities are designed to inspire and guide participants towards a life of academic success.

 College Preparation Expo

 Applying to and succeeding in college can prove challenging without adequate preparation.
-Attend this Weekend Expo and get important tips on how to prepare a competitive application packet, what to expect in your first year of college, and how to tackle its challenges.
+Attend this Weeknight Expo and learn important tips on how to prepare a competitive application packet, what to expect in your first year of college, and how to tackle its challenges.
 We start by exploring the college search process and identifying factors that will lead you to find the college that will be the best fit for you.
-We then review the components of a college application packet and share with you strategies for writing an effective college application essay and for creating a resume and activities list that will reflect your interests and potential contributions to a college community.
-Finally, we explore the opportunities and challenges of your first year as a college student.
+We then review the components of a college application packet.
+This involves sharing strategies for writing an effective college application essay, creating a resume, and constructing an activities list that will reflect your interests and potential contributions to a college community.
+Finally, we explore the potential opportunities and challenges you may face during your first year as a college student.
 We will discuss strategies for adapting to a new environment, managing your time, and staying healthy.
-In addition we will provide academic and residential resources to help you successfully navigate your exciting and challenging first year of college.
+In addition, we will provide academic and residential resources to help you successfully navigate your exciting and challenging first year of college.